oracle/tribuo/README.md

 # Tribuo - A Java prediction library (v4.0)

-[Tribuo](https://tribuo.org) is a machine learning library in Java, providing multi-class classification, regression, clustering, anomaly detection and multi-label classification.
+[Tribuo](https://tribuo.org) is a machine learning library in Java that provides multi-class classification, regression, clustering, anomaly detection and multi-label classification.
 It provides implementations of popular ML algorithms and also wraps other libraries to provide a unified interface.